MicrosoftDocs/VBA-Docs/access/Concepts/Forms-Design/cancel-the-deletion-of-a-record-by-using-custom-criteria.md

 # Cancel the deletion of a record by using custom criteria

-The following example illutrates how to use a form's **[Delete](../../../api/Access.Form.Delete.md)** event to prevent the deletion of a record based on custom criteria.
+The following example illustrates how to use a form's **[Delete](../../../api/Access.Form.Delete.md)** event to prevent the deletion of a record based on custom criteria.
 In this example, the **Delete** event is canceled if the value of the DataRequired field is Yes.

 ```vb